 At the core of all these efforts is our commitment to help you touch the lives of school children, so you are not only making a difference in your own life but also in generations to come.
 Together, we are in the business of improving our diverse and changing world, one teacher at a time, one student at a time, at all levels, in all facets of primary, secondary and special education.

-The School of Education's Teacher Education and Administration and Leadership programs, which are designed to prepare caring, competent, and qualified educators for service in P-12 schools as teachers and administrators, are accredited by the Teacher Education Accreditation Council for a period of 5 years, from June 22, 2009 to June 22, 2014.
+The School of Education's Teacher Education and Administration and Leadership programs, which are designed to prepare caring, competent, and qualified educators for service in P-12 schools as teachers and administrators, are accredited by the Teacher Education Accreditation Council for a period of 7 years, from fall 2014 to fall 2021.
 This accreditation certifies that the Teacher Education and Administration and Leadership Programs have provided evidence that it adheres to TEAC’s quality principles.